Jump to:

 This Beer Batter Onion Rings recipe comes from my spouse's grandpa.
 Everybody loves onion rings.
 Did you know they are a lot easier to make than you realize?
 Here's a super easy recipe so you can enjoy onion rings in your home.

-But if you decide to use this batter recipe for onion rings, make sure you make a batch of my Secret Burger Sauce to put on your Hamburgers or my Sweet Mustard to put on your Hot Dogs.
+While you are at it, make sure you make a batch of my Secret Burger Sauce to put on your Hamburgers or my Sweet Mustard to put on your Hot Dogs.
 Like a little kick with your mustard?
 You have to try my Jalapeno Mustard recipe.

 I often like to look up the history of some of these recipes and this one is no different.
 Check out this interesting article.

-You will need the following ingredients to make this beer batter onion ring recipe: All Purpose Flour, Cornmeal, Baking Powder, Beer, Large Vidalia Onion and Canola Oil.
+You will need the following ingredients to make this beer batter onion ring recipe (see recipe card for quantities): All Purpose Flour, Cornmeal, Baking Powder, Beer, Vidalia Onion and Canola Oil.

 Ingredients